Bull wrestling: Oman and the United Arab Emirates

 In Oman and the United Arab Emirates two Brahman bulls are presented to each other and allowed to lock horns and fight, while their handlers hold ropes to separate them if necessary.
-The origins of bullfighting in Oman are unknown, though locals believe it was brought here by the Moors who had conquered Spain.
+The origins of bullfighting in Oman are unknown, though locals presume it was brought here by the Moors who had conquered Spain.
 Its existence in Oman and the UAE is also attributed to Portugal, which colonized the Omani coastline for nearly two centuries, and also introduced bullfighting to Omani Zanzibar.

 Turkey

 Bull wrestling in Turkey is known as boğa güreşi (literally "bull wrestling").
 Each year in the third week of June, the Kafkasör (Caucasus) festival takes place in the city of Artvin.
 At the beginning of the festival, certain rules are applied in order to save the bulls from injury.
 For example, if a bull retreats from the fight, it means defeat, etc.

-Islamic law

-On 17 October 1987, the Muslim World League issued a fatwa declaring bullfighting and animal pits to be forbidden under Islamic law.